BritishGeologicalSurvey/python-clinic/keyworth_materials/open_a_jupyter_notebook.md

    jupyter notebook
    ```

-4. This will open a browser showing the directory you are in - click on the notebook you want to open
+4. This will open a browser showing the directory you are in - click on the notebook (file extension: .ipynb) you want to open (e.g. Pandas.ipynb)

 **Note that the notebook *speaks* to the python environment you have activated.
 If the notebook uses packages that are not within your environment, you'll need to install them.**